Your No-Nonsense Guide to NCL Drink Packages

 holding a pina colada with the norwegian cruise line logo on cupPin

-The Hawaii Beverage Package is an excellent choice for those cruising the Hawaiian Islands on NCL’s Pride of America sailings.
-Similar to the Premium Beverage Package, it includes bottled water, freshly squeezed juices, and specialty coffee served in dining rooms.
+The Hawaii Beverage Package is for those cruising the Hawaiian Islands on NCL’s Pride of America sailings.
+It includes drinks up to $15, freshly squeezed juices, and specialty coffee served in dining rooms.
 This package is also available as part of the More at Sea Program.

 Unlimited Starbucks Package